zkSync-Community-Hub/community-code/CODE_OF_CONDUCT.md

 - Advocating for, or encouraging, any of the above behavior.

 **Have fun and connect**:
-Finally, remember that ZK Squad and the zkSync community is a place to connect, learn, and enjoy.
+Finally, remember that ZK Squad and the ZKsync community is a place to connect, learn, and enjoy.
 Participate in a manner that encourages positive interactions and enhances the experiences of all.

 ## Managing violations